 Originally a beautiful sea nymph and daughter of Poseidon, God of the Sea, Charybdis flooded land to enlarge her father’s underwater kingdom, until Zeus turned her into a monster as punishment.
 Homeric myth has Charybdis lying on one side of a narrow strait of water, while upon a rock on the other side sat Scylla, another equally grotesque and dangerous sea-monster.
 The two sides of the strait were so close that sailors attempting to avoid Charybdis would pass too close to Scylla and vice versa.
 Even the legendary hero Odysseus was almost destroyed by Charybdis after narrowly surviving Scylla.
 Talk about being caught between a rock and a hard place…

-UPDATE: A new sock monster pattern will be arriving March/April 2015.
-Would you like to be notified when it arrives -- and entered into a draw to win one of 25 FREE copies of the pattern?
-Then please sign up to the mailing list here.
+Thank you for your interest in my patterns!
+Would you like to be notified when I publish new ones?
+If so, please sign up to the mailing list here.
 (I only email a few times a year, and your data is guarded by mythical beasties…)